-The Governors are satisfied that the Academy has complied with its requirement for the public benefit of education.
+The trustees are satisfied that the Academy has complied with its duty to have due regard to the guidance on public benefit of education published by the Charity Commission.
 This can be demonstrated by the continued excellent public examination results achieved by the students of the Academy.